Dramatic Seascapes, Lighthouses, Icebergs, Fishing Villages, and Whales

 This itinerary is subject to change due to weather, local conditions, and other factors.

-July 9, 2023: Arrive at any time today into Deer Lake and transfer to the Marble Inn Resort.
+July 9, 2023: Arrive by 5:00 PM today into Deer Lake and transfer to the Marble Inn Resort.
 We will meet for a group dinner at 6:00 PM to get to know each other and to go over the itinerary for the week.

 July 10, 2023: After breakfast we’ll head out to the various fishing villages, including Lark Harbour and York Harbour at Bay of Islands.
 By evening, we’ll make our way to the western tip of the peninsula to photograph sunset over the Gulf of St. Lawrence.